MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 The order in which record types are added to admin settings determines the order in which they're displayed in the **Copilot for Sales** side pane in Outlook.
 By default, the order of record types in a new environment is contact, opportunity, and account.
 Newly added record types are added at the end of the list.

-You can change the order by removing and adding record types in the desired order.
+You can change the order by removing and adding record types in the required order.

 ## Impact of the order of record types on relationships